tomcodes/dotfiles-1/README.md

 Then, the package control for sublime text has to be manually installed. `lxappearance` can help changing the gtk theme and `nitrogen` can be used for setting a wallpaper.

+Also, Guest Additions might not be correctly installed by default.
+You can use the following plugin.

+    vagrant plugin update vagrant-vbguest

 ## Shortcut reference table

 Shortcuts tend to be consistent between apps.
 Here is a table listing a few of them.